cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 ![]({{site.url}}/assets/elevator_old_2.png)
 ![]({{site.url}}/assets/elevator_new.png)

-The feeling of loss is inevitable when we are shown the hotel in its current state, yet placing your finger on exactly what was lost is not so easy.
+Loss is the first feeling that comes to mind when faced with this contrast, yet placing your finger on exactly what was lost is not so easy.
 The key is in realizing that the prominence of the safety sign 'DO NOT USE ELEVATOR IN CASE OF FIRE' is not accidental.
 What is being communicated here is that the Hotel Budapest was not simply lost to erosion and time, it was tradeded for expedience, pragamatism and safety.
-The new and improved Hotel Budapest is certainly safer and easier to maintain, but perhaps we ended up trading a hotel for a building.
+The new and improved Hotel Budapest is certainly safer and easier to maintain, but perhaps in the process we traded a grand hotel for a mere building.
-A walk around while looking around at the modern architecure encroaching on bright old buildings in my neighbourhood quickly confirmed that this battle was not just being played out in movies.
+Looking at the architecture around my neighbourhood quickly my neighbourhood quickly confirmed that this negotiaion was not just being played out in movies.

 ![]({{site.url}}/assets/ugly.jpeg)

-How is it that hundreds of years ago, when resources were exponentially more scarce and mere survival was a huge burden, did people sacrifice so much to add seemingly useless details to their architecture?
+How is it that hundreds of years ago, when resources were exponentially more scarce and mere survival was a huge burden, did people sacrifice so much to add seemingly useless, and ironically celebratory details to their architecture?
 (Of course I'm nowhere near the first to reflect on this [Sir.
 Roger Scruton](https://en.wikipedia.org/wiki/How_to_Be_a_Conservative) is an authority here.)?

-I believe that thinking about these questions requires us expand of our fact sets into the territory of aesthetics, where many of us may find ourselves appying common values.
-When I see certain measures, initially adopted as emergency responses to the pandemic such a mask wearing, isolation mandates, and vaccine pasports discussed discussed now as potential ['permanent measures'](https://time.com/5952051/masks-after-pandemic-ends/) I worry we are facing a similar tradeoff.
-What's more worrisome is that we seem to not even see the tradeoff.
-So I make the case here that 1) the purely aesthetic state of affairs induced by certain COVID policies should be a part of the facts we consider, and 2) that we should place considerable value on them when deciding future policies.
+Taking a hit from the Grand Budapest, I make the case here that 1) the purely aesthetic state of affairs induced by certain COVID policies should be a part of the facts we consider, and 2) that we should place considerable value on them when deciding future policies.

-So why not continue with mask policies forever?
-I've found that answering this question turns out to be much trickier than intuition would tell us.
-It clearly feels wrong to _have_ to wear a mask, but we lack the vocabulary to articulate sound reasoning to support the intuition.
-Perhaps this unprecedented situation has placed us in unchartered territory and we find ourselves having to justify things we simply took for granted.
-This is because the immediate response to any argument against masks (and as we will see, many other COVID provisions) is invariably, 'just wear it it's not such a big deal, and it will save lives.'
-Of course, the seemingly pragmatic upsdies are not sufficient to justify the measure.
-In a toy scenario where one is told that a law enforcing that people shall wear only green socks (for whatever reason) will save exactly one life, most of us would not be so quick to carry on with the purple sock law.
-There is clearly some threshold we are applying here, and it ought to be acknowledged and examined.

-I can think of three dimensions along which we might object to this and similar propositions.
+I can think of three dimensions along which we might object to the premanent use of masks and similar policies.
 The most immediate to consider would be a pragmatic one.
 Assuming that we have identified these policies as helping preserve life, we then ask, is the policy low-cost enough and sustainable to maintain in perpetuity?
 For the majority of new COVID measures, the answer is yes.